aws-samples/aws-modernization-with-jfrog/content/5_deploy_eks_pagerduty/52_create_eks_cluster.md

 2. Follow these [instructions](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) to install KUBECTL on Linux.
 3. Next, execute the following command to create your EKS cluster.
 It is that easy!
 This will take a few minutes.
    ``
-   eksctl create cluster --name jfrogeksworkshop --region us-west-2 --managed ``
+   eksctl create cluster --name workshop --region us-west-2 --managed ``

 4. Update your kubeconfig to add the credentials for your new cluster.
    ``
-   aws eks update-kubeconfig --name jfrogeksworkshop --region us-west-2 ``
+   aws eks update-kubeconfig --name workshop --region us-west-2 ``

 5. Execute the following command to print out your kubeconfig.
 Copy the output to your notepad.
 We will need this later to allow JFrog Pipeline to access the cluster.